ansible/workshops/exercises/ansible_security/1.3-snort/README.md

 - ansible_security.ids_rule_facts (master) was installed successfully
 ```

-Once the role is installed, we create a playbook, `verify_attack_rule.yml` to use it.
+In our VS Code online editor, we create a playbook, `verify_attack_rule.yml` to use it.
 Set the name of the playbook to something like "Verify Snort rule".
 The values for hosts, the IDS provider variable and the `become` flag can be set the same as our previous playbook.

 ```yaml
 ---